FEATURED ARTICLE | December 04, 2018

 Best teachers.
 Amazing success stories.
 You get results in Tokyo Techies. – Rabz C.

-At Tokyo Techies, you will meet professionals and experts, who are passionate in teaching students of all ages, how to program games, make apps, build robots, and make custom projects for scientific research and practical applications.
 The teachers at Tokyo Techies make sure to teach all the fundamentals of coding to children, and they also encourage children to create and develop codes at a practical level.
 Tokyo Techies features tech classes for children between the ages of 7 to 12 years old, and the experts employ a holistic approach to teach the essence of coding to children at a relatively young age.

 This article is brought to you by Tokyo Techies, a leader in providing tech education in Tokyo, Japan.